jethrocsau/jethrocsau.github.io/content/_index.md

       text: |-
        AI/ML driven interventions against drug and therapeutic resistant pathogens and cancer cells.

-        Along with my obsession with AI, I also spend my time building ventures for healthcare companies such as building medical devices using cationic polymers effective against MDROs, drug-discovery with generative AI, and infection surveillance systems!
+       I also spend my time building ventures for healthcare companies such as building medical devices using cationic polymers effective against MDROs, drug-discovery with generative AI, and infection surveillance systems!

         Please reach out to collaborate 😃
     design: